Sid McMath: Death

 Sid McMath Avenue in Little Rock is named for him, and in December 2004 the Central Arkansas Library System dedicated a new branch in his honor.
 A statue of McMath, waving his trademark Panama campaign hat, was commissioned by the library from sculptor Bryan Massey.
 It was unveiled September 26, 2006, as the centerpiece of a sculpture plaza and nature trail.
-In December 2006, Electric Cooperatives of Arkansas announced the presentation of the first Sidney S. McMath Award for Outstanding Leadership and Courage by a Public Official to U.S. Representative Marion Berry (D-Ark).
+In December 2006, Electric Cooperatives of Arkansas announced the presentation of the first Sidney S. McMath Award for Outstanding Leadership and Courage by a Public Official to U.S. representative Marion Berry (D-Ark).
 Former congressmen Mike Ross (D-Ark) and John Paul Hammerschmidt (R-Ark) have also received the award.
 Henderson State University has established the Sidney S. McMath Pre-Law Lecture Series Fellowship and the University of Arkansas for Medical Sciences recently received a $1 million private endowment for the Sidney S. McMath professorship in public health.
 On September 19, 2012, UAMS dedicated a life-sized painting of McMath above a plaque paying tribute to him as "Founder of the College of Nursing", "Founder of the College of Pharmacy" and "Founder of the University of Arkansas Medical Center."
 The Governor Sidney Sanders McMath Memorial Scholarship for an Outstanding Pre-Law Junior was established at Southern Arkansas University by the Columbia County Democratic Central Committee on April 5, 2008.
 Lions World Services for the Blind presents an annual Sidney McMath Award for a Lifetime of Outstanding Public Service.
 The Arkansas Prosecuting Attorneys Association, in conjunction with Henderson State University, presents an annual Sid McMath Sword of Justice award to the district attorney who best exemplifies courage and tenacity in that office.
 The former governor's autobiography, Promises Kept, posthumously was awarded the Arkansas Historical Association's highest accolade, the John G. Ragsdale Prize.
 In April 2006 it received the Booker T. Worthen Medal for literary excellence from the Central Arkansas Library System.
 The week of June 14, 2012, McMath's 100th birthday, was celebrated with a "Centennial Salute" by the library whose Butler Center, with Henderson State University, presented public lectures by 24 historians, educators and community leaders on various aspects of McMath's political, legal and military careers.
 The symposium was chaired by Dr. Michael Pierce, associate professor of southern history at the University of Arkansas and editor of the Arkansas Historical Quarterly, and Dr. C. Fred Williams, chair emeritus of the University of Arkansas at Little Rock Department of History.
 Presentations were videotaped and archived by the David and Barbara Pryor Center for Oral History.
 Little Rock's Main Post Office was renamed in McMath's honor on June 7, 2013, by Special Act of Congress signed by President Obama.
-There is no plaque or other memorial in Hot Springs, Arkansas, mentioning McMath or the GI reform movement he led.